Learning Objectives

 Manipulative Appeals to Logos

-Diagramming an argument can help you determine if an appeal to logos is manipulative.
-Are the premises true?
-Does the conclusion follow logically from the premises?
-Is there sufficient, typical, accurate, and relevant evidence to support inductive reasoning?
-Is the speaker or author attempting to divert your attention from the real issues?
+Diagramming an argument helps assess whether an appeal to logos is manipulative.
+Ask yourself: Are the premises true?
+Does the conclusion logically follow?
+Is the evidence sufficient, typical, accurate, and relevant?
+Is the speaker diverting attention from the real issue?
 These are some of the elements you might consider while evaluating an argument for the use of logos.

 Try It